urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

   <img src="./figures/angostura_boundary.png" alt="A plot of Angostura's munipality boundary" width="400" height="auto" />
 </p>

 Now we are ready to join our datasets and pull OSM linear data.
 We will not filter linear features soley within our city boundaries as these data will be useful to overlay on the greater landcover map of Argentina.
+This may take a few minutes to load, thus we can read `lin_feat` in from our `./data` folder if needed (see code chunk below).

 ```R
 # Join our two cities into one data.frame of polygons